KavajNaruj/homeassistant-enigma-player/README.md

   - Current channel and current event
   - Picon from current channel
   - Supports authentication and multiple receivers
+  - Sending notifications to the box (timeout and type of message can be selected)

 # Tested with OpenWebif versions:
   - 0.2.7
   - 1.3.0

 # Install:
+To use the media_player custom component, place the file `enigma.py` from the folder media_player inside your folder `~/.homeassistant/custom_components/media_player`
-To use this custom component, place the file `enigma.py` inside your folder `~/custom_components/media_player` which is inside your Home Assistant configuration directory.
+To use the notify custom component, place the file `enigma.py` from the folder media_player inside your folder `~/.homeassistant/custom_components/notify`

+The custom components directory is inside your Home Assistant configuration directory.

 You need to install (if not yet) the BeautifoulSoup module for Pyhton.